dupdob/Talks/Senior Craftsmen.md

 * _Everyone_ one needs your experience and expertise.

-If you are ready to leave your confort zone and do more, I will explain to you why IT needs you to do more and how you can help.
+If you are ready to leave your confort zone and do more, I will explain to you why IT needs you as well as where and how you can help.
 And of course, it will be a fun ride all along!